llucbrell/audrey2/readme.md

 ##Components

-1. >mystrings -- >string | is considered as simple string
+1. >mystrings: "string" | any string
-2. &copyright -- &string | get two or more words.
+2. &copyright: "string" | get two or more words.
 First, license's name and then the author, add the copyright symbol
-4. ?info -- ?string | change color of the string with the errors
+4. ?info: "string" | change color of the string with the errors
-5. %symbolProgress -- %string | change color symbol with errors you can use it as jasmine/mocha error checker
+5. %symbolProgress:  "string" | change color symbol with errors you can use it as jasmine/mocha error checker
+6. ~change: ["three","srting","array"] | three strings that change if there are errors or not.
+If it's not a color defined uses the success, warning, error colors.

 ## Colors